moddyz/Toy/NOTES.md

 What does sort-first, sort-last, sort-middle, and sort-everywhere actually mean?

 Tradeioff between global communication (access to global mem) and using global mem to coordinate load balancing.

+## Implementation Highlights

+- Vertex input indices de-duplication
+- Shared memory for passing vertex shader outputs into primitive processing
+- During rasterization, frame buffer is divided into bins of configurable size.
+- Each bin is assigned a "rasterizer" (multiple bins can use the same rasterizer)
+- Each Rasterizer is associated with a single thread block.
+Thus has exclusive access to associated frame buffer bins.

+Rough implementation:

+Input vertex data -> Vertex Processing -> Primitive Processing -> Bin Rasterizer -> Tile rasterizer -> Fragment Processing